bitovi/academy/src/react-vite/09-making-http-requests/making-http-requests.md

 #### Install the Place My Order API

-Before we begin making requesting data from our API, we need to install the `place-my-order-api` module, which will generate fake restaurant data and serve it from port `7070`.
+Before we begin requesting data from our API, we need to install the `place-my-order-api` module, which will generate fake restaurant data and serve it from port `7070`.